fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

   name: app
   namespace: test
 spec:
-  # can be: kubernetes, istio, appmesh, linkerd, smi, nginx, gloo, supergloo
+  # can be: kubernetes, istio, linkerd, appmesh, nginx, gloo
   # use the kubernetes provider for Blue/Green style deployments
   provider: nginx
 ```